h2oai/h2o-3/h2o-docs/src/product/data-science/gam.rst

 -  `solver <algo-params/solver.html>`__: Specify the solver to use (AUTO, IRLSM, L_BFGS, COORDINATE_DESCENT_NAIVE, COORDINATE_DESCENT, GRADIENT_DESCENT_LH, or GRADIENT_DESCENT_SQERR).
 IRLSM is fast on problems with a small number of predictors and for lambda search with L1 penalty, while `L_BFGS <http://cran.r-project.org/web/packages/lbfgs/vignettes/Vignette.pdf>`__ scales better for datasets with many columns.
 COORDINATE_DESCENT is IRLSM with the covariance updates version of cyclical coordinate descent in the innermost loop.
 COORDINATE_DESCENT_NAIVE is IRLSM with the naive updates version of cyclical coordinate descent in the innermost loop.
 GRADIENT_DESCENT_LH and GRADIENT_DESCENT_SQERR can only be used with the Ordinal family.
 AUTO (default) will set the solver based on the given data and other parameters.

 -  `alpha <algo-params/alpha.html>`__: Specify the regularization distribution between L1 and L2.
-The default value of alpha is 0 when SOLVER = 'L-BFGS', overwise it is 0.5.
+The default value of alpha is 0 when ``solver = 'L-BFGS'``, overwise it is 0.5.

 -  `lambda <algo-params/lambda.html>`__: Specify the regularization strength.

 -  `lambda_search <algo-params/lambda_search.html>`__: Specify whether to enable lambda search, starting with lambda max (the smallest :math:`\lambda` that drives all coefficients to zero).
 If you also specify a value for ``lambda_min_ratio``, then this value is interpreted as lambda min.
 If you do not specify a value for ``lambda_min_ratio``, then GAM will calculate the minimum lambda.
-This value is disabled by default.
+This option is defaults to false (not enabled).

 -  `early_stopping <algo-params/early_stopping.html>`__: Specify whether to stop early when there is no more relative improvement on the training or validation set.
-This option is enabled by default.
+This option is defaults to true (enabled).

 - `stopping_rounds <algo-params/stopping_rounds.html>`__: Stops training when the option selected for **stopping_metric** doesn't improve for the specified number of training rounds, based on a simple moving average.
 To disable this feature, specify ``0`` (default).